-Νο Requirement in PoA Standard 45 Eligibility Criteria Description Documentary Evidence used by CPA to demonstrate compliance (Tick where appropriate) 16 a.
+No Requirement in PoA Standard Eligibility Criteria Description Documentary Evidence used by CPA to demonstrate compliance (Tick where appropriate) 16 a.
 The geographical boundary of the CPA including any time-induced boundary consistent with the geographical boundary set in the PoA All distributed stoves in each CPA are located in the geographic boundary of Djibouti.
 GPS Coordinates 16 b Conditions that avoid double counting of emission reductions like unique identifications of product and end-user locations (e.g. programme logo) Double counting could occur in cases where an individual stove is included in more than one CPA under the same programme or included more than once in the same CPA.
 Furthermore, double counting can occur if the cook stove is included in a registered single CDM Project Activity or included in a registered PoA For CPA [specify title or identification number], all the following are fulfilled: Contractual agreements between CME or CPA implementer and end- user on CER transferring.
 Agreement between CME and CPA implementer confirming that the CPA has not been registered as single CDM Project Activity or included in a registered CDM PoA.
 And, individual programme system/unit is identifiable by: Unique serial numbers that uniquely identify individual units to the programme.
 End user details (i.e. name, address) 16 c.
-The specifications of technology/measure The CPA involves the distribution of energy As evidenced by the technical including the level and type efficient cook stoves description/manufacturer of service, perfor mance powered by a renewable specifications of the units: specifications inc compliance testing/certifications; cluding with source.
-The stoves distributed under this CPA are powered by {Insert}, a renewable source.
-Each unit shall have a rated capacity equal to or less than 150 kW thermal The total or cumulative installed/rated thermal energy generation capacity of the systems/units is equal to or less than 45 MW thermal.
-Confirmation by CPA implementer that each unit (insert stove type) meets the industry standards of quality.
-16 d.
-Conditions to check th date of the CPA th documentary evidence; e start hrough CPA Start date shall not be before the start date of the PoA 46 {i.e. 12 February 2015} The start of the CPA is {DD/MM/YY}, the date when real action occurred: It is the date for which the first stove was distributed order for the first project unit was placed.
-It is the date for which the first project unit was distributed to the end user.
-16 e.
-Conditions that compliance with applic and other requiremen single or m methodologies applie CPAs ensure cability nts of nultiple ed by The CPA has confirmed its compliance among other requirements, with the applicability of AMS-I.E version 6.0 and AMS-I.I version 4.0 in section D.2 of the CDM-SSC-CPA-DD- FORM.
-A cross effect analysis of the applicability of the methodological combination has been carried out in section D2 of specific CPA-DD Compliance with applicability of AMS-I.E met in section D2 of specific CPA-DD Compliance with applicability of AMS-I.I met in section D2 of specific CPA-DD A cross effect analysis has been carried out in section D2 of specific CPA-DD Cross effect analysis has been carried out in section D2 of specific CPA-DD
+The specifications of technology/measure including the level and type The CPA involves the distribution of energy efficient cook stoves As evidenced by the technical description/manufacturer

-45 Standard for demonstration of additionality, development of eligibility criteria and application of multiple methodologies for Programme of Activities
+&lt;sup>45 Standard for demonstration of additionality, development of eligibility criteria and application of multiple methodologies for Programme of Activities